pytorch/serve/examples/large_models/gpt_fast/README.md

 * Tensor parallelism
 * Supports Nvidia and AMD GPUs

-More details about gpt-fast can be found in this [blog](https://pytorch.org/blog/accelerating-generative-ai-2/)
+More details about gpt-fast can be found in this [blog](https://pytorch.org/blog/accelerating-generative-ai-2/).
+The examples has been tested on A10, A100 as well as H100.

 #### Pre-requisites